-The issues that arise in our relationships often lead us into our healing work.
-Engaging in our healing work leads to increased internal capacity building.
-As we develop more internal capacities, we improve our communication.
-Better communication skills then lead to healthier relationships.
+The issues that arise in our relationships often invite us into our healing work.
+As we engage in our healing work , we experience increased internal capacity building.
+As we develop more internal capacities, we improve our communication … and, these better communication skills then support stronger and healthier relationships.

-On this personal growth journey that we’re all on together, do you ever feel like you’re just cycling through repeating patterns?
+On this personal growth journey that we’re all on together, do you ever feel like you keep cycling through repeating patterns?

-Do the same lessons seem to keep coming up for you?
+Do the same lessons repeatedly come up for you?

-Unwinding those things that bind me, allows me to unfold into the spaciousness of my essential and eternal being.
+Unwinding those things that bind me, allows me to unfold into the spaciousness of my essential, empathic and eternal being.

 I drop old patterns.

 This spiral of change and growth has four distinct stages that flow into one another.
 When you work with me, we focus on transformation in each of these interconnected realms: